Welcome to School Year 2016-2017!

 Students will continue to develop academically, as they develop independent work habits.
 Throughout the year, I will be emphasizing the importance of organization, neatness, promptness, proofreading, cooperation, and time management.
 Your support in reinforcing these areas will encourage your child to become a more responsible student.

 I will also be encouraging social growth – responsibility, respect, and social awareness.
 Responsibility requires a student to be prepared for school each day, and to complete daily assignments.
 In being respectful, each child should be considerate of fellow students, all adults, and all property.
 All students need to develop self-awareness, and be open to the events happening around them.
-The students need to learn to accept and use constructive criticism.

 I love teaching and making a difference in the lives of children.
 Learning should be exciting!
 I hope to spark a curiosity in your child that will fuel his/her personal desire to ask questions and seek answers to the things that really interest him/her.
 Please join me in showing your child how wonderful learning can be.